sofiagiappichini/FCCAnalyses/examples/FCCee/bsm/LLPs/DisplacedHNL/README.md

 `replace_input_combine.py` automates getting the significance of the events.
 It loops over signal files so the datacard can be updated properly and the significance is written on a file.
 It assumes that all signal events have the same uncertainty.
 The backgrounds are manually listed in the datacard.
 It needs to be run from the Combine directory after installation of CMSSW.

 `significance_plots.py` plots the values of the significance obtained from Combine with and without log scale for the coupling.
 First of all the input files are divided so that two different sets of data can be extracted and plotted separetely.
-Then there is the distinction between the scales and methods used for the creation of the grid.
+Then there is the distinction between the scales and methods used for the creation of the grid. `nevents_plots.py` does the same thing.

+### Other

+`tertiary_plot.py` makes a tertiary plot from some data file and points for the HNLs couplings.

+`future_constraint.py` makes an exclusion and significance plot for the HNL scenario, with data from other experiments and personal analyses.
+The x and y values of each set of data need to already be in logaritmic scale.